 Follow in the footsteps of one of the world’s most famous fictional wizards as you step into the real Diagon Alley, catch a glimpse of the Leaky Cauldron, pose by the mythical Platform 9¾, and visit other fantastical locations featured in the Harry Potter movies.
 You can also get a behind-the-scenes look at the Harry Potter film series with the Warner Bros.
 Studio Tour London.
 Explore the Great Hall, pose next to the original ‘Hogwarts Express,’ set foot down Diagon Alley and more.
 While we didn’t do this tour is on our list for next time.

 Getting around in London

 The tube system in London is fantastic, easy to navigate and makes getting around to the London attractions pretty easy.
 The city is well covered and the trains are on time and frequent.
-Avoid peak hours as it can be crowded.
-It fun to ride on the top of a London double-decker, it is a must do in London!
+Avoid peak hours as they can be crowded.
+It is fun to ride on the top of a London double-decker, it is a must-do in London!
 Black cabs are metered and can be found near all major attractions.

 Day trips from London

-If you would rather go on an organized tour than take the train yourself, you can find many tours here including a tour to Oxford, Cotsworlds and Strartford-Upon-Avon.
+If you would rather go on an organized tour than take the train yourself, you can find many tours here including a tour to Oxford, Cotswolds and Stratford-Upon-Avon.